Targeted reforms to improve the Assessment of Need (AON) process for children and their families have been announced.

 It will also remain the case that an AON is not required to access health services.

-The Department has said the legislation will make the process faster, ensuring children to not receive unnecessary assessments or tests and that it will help children to receive "a timelier report that identifies their needs and the services required to meet those needs".
+The department said the legislation will make the process faster, ensuring children to not receive unnecessary assessments or tests and that it will help children to receive "a timelier report that identifies their needs and the services required to meet those needs".

 Asked how much faster the process will be, Minister Foley pointed out that pre-legislative scrutiny was required but the current length it was taking - including 30 hours in some cases - was too long.